MAIR Comprehensive Exam Rules and Guidelines

-Students should select a research paper that has been previously written but that has the potential to be significantlyimproved, and not just updated or expanded.
+Students should select a research paper that has been previously written but that has the potential to be significantly improved, and not just updated or expanded.
 The department is particularly eager to see the methods and concepts of the research design course and the theories courses incorporated or more substantially incorporated into the rewritten paper.
-It is our goal that the qualitatively improved papers would meet the standards necessary for presentation at an academic conference, such as the International Studies Association.
+Students doing paper rewrites should retouch base with the faculty member who supervised the paper for fresh suggestions on a rewrite.
+We are hoping that the standard for these qualitatively improved papers would be suitability for presentation to a conference like the International Studies Association.

 Writing (and Rewriting) the Paper

 The comprehensive exam paper is an opportunity for you to demonstrate to the committee not only the knowledge you have acquired about the topic at hand and the field of international relations, it is also an opportunity to demonstrate your critical thinking skills and your ability to apply theory to reality.
 These are the most important assets that you will take away from the program.
 Therefore, faculty committees are looking to see that you have a solid base of knowledge about your chosen subject, that you can discuss the issue at hand, that you can cogently present evidence in support of your argument, and that you can use your knowledge of the subject to understand a broader array of issues.
 For example, demonstrating how and in what specific ways NAFTA has increased the interdependence of the US and Mexico is important, but it is also important to be able to develop the broader implications of such interdependence for a specific theory of international relations, for the Americas, for globalization, for international competitiveness, etc.).